madfrogsec/arm-netcat/README.md

-# How to compile netcat for ARM device
+# How to compile netcat for ARM devices

 ### Setup crosstool-ng